2018 is almost over, and while I didn't get nearly as much done as I hoped (do we ever?) I still consider it a successful and productive year.

 I'm even more excited for 2019 because I will be sharing new covers for my Kindrily series. *throws star confetti*

-PLUS, I'll be releasing a fourth book.
+PLUS, I'm working on a fourth book.
 That's right, the eternal love story will be continuing.
 And then continuing some more!

 What exactly does that mean?
 Well, I'm about to explain.

 I didn't publish anything new in 2018.
 Maybe I should beat myself up about that but I'm not because I DID write pretty consistently.
 I wrote about the Kindrily a lot (two different books, actually).
 I even threw a few Kindrily members into a totally new paranormal romance that I worked on.
 I also plotted out an entire contemporary romance novel and wrote a third of it (and a Kindrily member made a cameo).
 That's FOUR books I've been working on.
 So yes, I didn't FINISH any of them, but I did make good progress, and many times in 2018, I heard that we should all strive for "progress not perfection."
 (Catchy, huh?)

 Now, what DID get finished are the new, gorgeous covers for the Kindrily series.
 I am in love with them.
 The original covers will always have a special place in my heart, but the new ones represent the story so much better.
 With only a glance they communicate that the story is a magical romance, and I love the way they all flow together.
 I can't wait to share them with you and get your opinion.